777arc/textbook/content/sampling.rst

 We call the cos() the "in phase" component, hence the name I, and the sin() is the 90 degrees out of phase or "quadrature" component, hence Q.  Although if you accidentally mix it up and assign Q to the cos() and I to the sin(), it won't make a difference for most situations.

-IQ sampling is more easily understood by using the transmitter's point of view, i.e. considering the task of transmitting an RF signal through the air.
+IQ sampling is more easily understood by using the transmitter's point of view, i.e., considering the task of transmitting a RF signal through the air.
 What we do as the transmitter is add the sin() and cos().
 Let's say x(t) is our signal to transmit:

 .. math::
   x(t) = I \cos(2\pi ft)  + Q \sin(2\pi ft)

-What happens when we add a sin and cosine?
+What happens when we add a sine and cosine?
 Or rather, what happens when we add two sinusoids that are 90 degrees out of phase?
-In the video below, there is a slider for adjusting I and another for adjusting Q.  What is plotted are the cos, sin, and then the sum of the two.
+In the video below, there is a slider for adjusting I and another for adjusting Q.  What is plotted are the cosine, sine, and then the sum of the two.

 .. image:: ../_static/IQ.gif
    :scale: 100%
    :align: center

 The important take-aways are that when we add the cos() and sin(), we get another pure sine wave with a different phase and amplitude.
 Also, the phase shifts as we slowly remove or add one of the two parts.
 The amplitude also changes.
-The "utility" of this behavior is that we can control the phase and amplitude of a resulting sine wave by adjusting the amplitudes I and Q (we don't have to adjust the phase of the cos or sin).
+The "utility" of this behavior is that we can control the phase and amplitude of a resulting sine wave by adjusting the amplitudes I and Q (we don't have to adjust the phase of the cosine or sine).
 For example, we could adjust I and Q in a way that keeps the amplitude constant and makes the phase whatever we want.
-As a transmitter this is extremely useful, because we know that we need to transmit a sinusoidal signal in order for it to fly through the air as an electromagnetic wave (because physics).
-And it's much easier to adjust two amplitudes and perform an addition compared to adjusting an amplitude and a phase.
+As a transmitter this ability is extremely useful because we know that we need to transmit a sinusoidal signal in order for it to fly through the air as an electromagnetic wave (because physics).
+And it's much easier to adjust two amplitudes and perform an addition operation compared to adjusting an amplitude and a phase.
 The result is that our transmitter will look something like this:

 .. image:: ../_static/IQ_diagram.png
    :scale: 80%
    :align: center

-We only need to generate one sine wave, and then just shift it by 90 degrees to get the Q portion.
+We only need to generate one sine wave and shift it by 90 degrees to get the Q portion.

 *************************
 Complex Numbers
 *************************

-Ultimately, the IQ convention is just an alternative way of representing magnitude and phase, which brings us to complex numbers and the complex plane.
-You may have seen this before in other classes.
-We can represent a single complex number of a complex plane.
-Let's take the complex number 0.7-0.4j as an example:
+Ultimately, the IQ convention is an alternative way to represent magnitude and phase, which leads us to complex numbers and the ability to represent them on a complex plane.
+You may have seen complex numbers before in other classes.
+Take the complex number 0.7-0.4j as an example:

 .. image:: ../_static/complex_plane_1.png
    :scale: 70%
    :align: center

 A complex number is really just two numbers together, a real and an imaginary portion.
-But a complex number also has a magnitude and phase, which makes more sense if you think about it as a vector instead of a point.
-Magnitude is the length of the line between the origin and the point (i.e. length of the vector), while phase is the angle between the vector and 0 degrees, which we define as the positive real axis:
+A complex number also has a magnitude and phase, which makes more sense if you think about it as a vector instead of a point.
+Magnitude is the length of the line between the origin and the point (i.e., length of the vector), while phase is the angle between the vector and 0 degrees, which we define as the positive real axis:

 .. image:: ../_static/complex_plane_2.png
    :scale: 70%
    :align: center

-This is sometimes called a "phasor diagram" which sounds more complicated than it is.
-It's really just plotting complex numbers and treating them as vectors.
+This representation of a sinsoid is known as a "phasor diagram".
+It's simply plotting complex numbers and treating them as vectors.
 Now what is the magnitude and phase of our example complex number 0.7-0.4j?
 For a given complex number where :math:`a` is the real part and :math:`b` is the imaginary part:

 .. math::
   \mathrm{magnitude} = \sqrt{a^2 + b^2} = 0.806

   \mathrm{phase} = \tan^{-1} \left( \frac{b}{a} \right) = -29.7^{\circ} = -0.519 \quad \mathrm{radians}

-In Python you can just use np.abs(x) and np.angle(x) for the magnitude and phase, the input can be a single complex number or an array of complex numbers, and the output will be a **real** number(s), i.e. floats.
+In Python you can use np.abs(x) and np.angle(x) for the magnitude and phase.
+The input can be a complex number or an array of complex numbers, and the output will be a **real** number(s) (of the data type float).

-You may have figured out by now how this related back to IQ convention.
-Well it's simple; I is real and Q is imaginary.
+You may have figured out by now how this vector or phasor diagram relates to IQ convention: I is real and Q is imaginary.
 From this point on, when we draw the complex plane, we will label it with I and Q instead of real and imaginary.
 They are still complex numbers!

 .. image:: ../_static/complex_plane_3.png
    :scale: 70%
    :align: center

 Now let's say we want to transmit our example point 0.7-0.4j.
-This means we will be transmitting:
+We will be transmitting:

 .. math::
   x(t) = I \cos(2\pi ft)  + Q \sin(2\pi ft)